 You'll get a few more extra features with Avast Free Antivirus, but in our opinion, they're not worth the drop-off in protection.
 The bare-bones Bitdefender Antivirus Free Edition is a good choice for people who don't want to bother with antivirus software, but for everyone else, Kaspersky Security Cloud Free is the free antivirus program to get.

-Updated with latest lab-test results.
+Updated with commentary on Russian invasion of Ukraine.
 This review was originally published in May 2020.